 These lists are not exhaustive, however as you have seen there are many opportunities available.

-The Alternative Method: Contact Companies Directly
+How to Find a Job in Berlin – The Alternative Method: Contact Companies Directly

 Instead of limiting yourself to job postings, reach out to the companies you would love to work for.
 Maybe a friend has said good things about XY Company, or perhaps you follow their beautifully curated feed on Instagram.
 Good companies that are growing are always looking for new talent, and if they like your application, they will keep your information on file for upcoming roles, or better yet, invite you for an interview to get to know you better.

 When reaching out to these companies, apply like you would for an actual job, with a cover letter and CV, stating why you think their company is great and how you could contribute.
 You could also ask them for an information interview, in which you would ask questions about the company and express your interest.
 Once employers see enthusiasm and can put a face to a CV, they will be more likely to reach out if an opening becomes available, depending on how your meeting went.

 Now you may be wondering…what makes German employers different?
 What are they really looking for in a candidate?
 Take a look at our next tips to learn how to stand out to employers in Berlin: